-West Virginia is the second largest coal producer in the US behind Wyoming.
-In 2017, the Mountain state’s share of US coal production was around 12%.
-However, due to the gradual decline in coal prices over the past decade, the industry has been adversely affected by worker layoffs and mine closures as evident with the 2018 closure of the Pinnacle Mine in Wyoming County that saw over 400 workers lose their jobs.
+West Virginia is the second-largest coal producer in the US behind Wyoming.
+In 2017, the Mountain State’s share of US coal production was around 12%.
+However, due to the gradual decline in coal prices over the past decade, the industry has been adversely affected by worker layoffs and mine closures, as evident by the 2018 closure of the Pinnacle Mine in Wyoming County, West Virginia, that saw over 400 workers lose their jobs.

 The state’s economy has also been going through a rough spell.
-In 2012, West Virginia's state GDP (Gross Domestic Product) shrank by 3.4 percent and, in the following few years, experienced just modest growth.
-Unemployment is rising, the demand for labor is down and the state’s over-reliance on the mining industry is not helping the situation.
+In 2012, West Virginia's state GDP (gross domestic product) shrank by 3.4%, and in the following few years experienced just modest growth.
+Unemployment is rising, the demand for labor is down, and the state’s over-reliance on the mining industry is not helping the situation.

-However, despite the gloomy outlook, the number of small businesses (SMBs) has increased as employees who were laid off have looked towards creating a new livelihood for themselves and, in turn, helped spur on the state's economy.
+However, despite the gloomy outlook, the number of small businesses (SMBs) has increased as employees who were laid off look toward creating a new livelihood for themselves and, in turn, help stimulate the state's economy.
 Small businesses currently employ close to half of the entire state labor force.

 Here are a few interesting statistics on the state of small businesses in West Virginia: